TheShufflingFool/Black-Records-Unrestricted-Hunt/README.md

   Check the [table below](#bruh-vs-new-game) for a list of differences (contains some minor spoilers).

 * **I'm in the middle of my playthrough.
 Do I have to start a new game to use the mod?**
   No, it can be installed at any point before commencing the final operation, which is the deadline for giving all the Black Records to a certain someone.
 However, most of these books can only be found at very specific points in time.
-If you're past that point, or have missed a book, they can be purchased as curios, but it will cost you a lot - a full set is around 150k mira.
+If you're past such point, or have missed a book, they can be purchased as curios, but it will cost you a lot - a full set is around 150k mira.

 * **Will this work on Steam Deck?**
   As far as I know, yes.
 I don't own one so I can't test it myself but, seeing that other mods work on it, I don't see why this one wouldn't.